scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 Finally, because Kubernetes is an open source system for managing containers, it has been deployed on a number of cloud providers as well as on self-owned hardware and virtual machines.
-While `mybinder.org <https://mybinder.org>`_ currently runs on the Google Cloud Platform, a BinderHub can run on any setup that runs on top of Kubernetes.
+While `mybinder.org <https://mybinder.org>`_ currently runs on the Google Cloud Platform, a BinderHub can run on any setup that runs on top of Kubernetes a fairly common hardware setup.
 This flexibility helps avoid vendor lock-in, and is crucial for an open source tool such as BinderHub and JupyterHub.
 It also makes it possible for `mybinder.org <https://mybinder.org>`_ (or other BinderHub deployments) to seek the most cost-effective option for its needs.